adeloucas/GSoC-Akkadian/README.md

 #### atf_test.py

-Tests that check individual parts of the atf_converter as initially established.
+Tests that check individual parts of the atf_converter class.

+#### cdli_test.py

+Tests that check individual parts of the cdli_import class.

+### pretty_test.py

+Tests that check individual parts of the pretty_print class.

 #### token_test.py

-Tests that check individual parts of the tokenizer as initially established.
+Tests that check individual parts of the tokenizer class.

 ### texts